aurelia/aurelia/docs/user-docs/getting-started/observation.md

 ---
-description: Using different strategy to observe changes in your applications.
+description: Observe changes in your applications.
 ---

 # Observation Basic